Locating Rydberg Decay Error in SWAP-Leakage Reduction Circuit Protocol: Theoretical Analysis

-Our analysis of Rydberg decay is partially based on our previous work \cite{yu2024processingdecodingrydbergleakage}.
-One feature of Rydberg decay is that it can be modeled as a leaked state $\ket{L}$ that is not involved in subsequent two-qubit gate, no matter if the atom is lost from anti-trapping of atoms in Rydberg state \cite{chow2024circuitbasedleakagetoerasureconversionneutral,cong2022hardware} or is leaked onto states that is energetically separated from qubit subspace \cite{wu2022erasure,chow2024circuitbasedleakagetoerasureconversionneutral}.
-With pauli twirling and randomized compiling \cite{Wallman_2016}, a leakage instance can be considered as two kinds of jump operator with equal probability and we derive the error propagation by forward propagation of error \cite{yu2024processingdecodingrydbergleakage}.
-State generation circuit discussed in previous work is a simplified condition since it only haves CZ gate and the jump operator keeps its form after forward propagation \cite{jayashankar2022achieving}.
-When considering syndrome measurement circuit in toric code with SWAP-LRU, the form of jump operator is not kept so the properties of deterministic error propagation destroys and it needs additional consideration.
-A detailed derivation of error propagation property is in Appendix \ref{appendix1} and the conclusion is that: When the circuit is structure-preserving for the jump operator, the error propagation is deterministic, dependent on the jump operator; When the circuit is not structure-preserving, the error propagation degrades to tailored-pauli propagation \cite{chang2024surfacecodeimperfecterasure}.
-However, tailored pauli propagation of leakage is not as harmful as a general depolarization leakage model because it does not degrade the error distance for toric code and its variants \cite{PhysRevA.100.032325}.\\
+Our analysis of Rydberg decay is partially based on one previous work \cite{msbj-fxw7}.
+One feature of Rydberg decay is that it can be modeled as a leaked state $\ket{L}$ that is not involved in subsequent single- and two-qubit gates, no matter if the atom is lost from anti-trapping of atoms in the Rydberg state \cite{PRXQuantum.5.040343,cong2022hardware} or is leaked onto a state that is energetically separated from the qubit subspace \cite{wu2022erasure,PRXQuantum.5.040343}.
+With Pauli twirling and randomized compiling \cite{Wallman_2016}, a leakage error can be considered as two kinds of jump operators with equal probability, and we derive the \textit{Pauli-like} error propagation by forward propagation of the jump operator \cite{msbj-fxw7}.\\

+The state-generation circuit discussed in the previous work is a simplified one, since it only includes CZ gates and the jump operator keeps its form after forward propagation \cite{jayashankar2022achieving}.
+When considering the syndrome measurement circuit for the toric code with SWAP-LRC, the form of the jump operator changes, thereby breaking the pattern of \textit{Pauli-like} error propagation.
+A detailed derivation of the error propagation property is in Appendix \ref{appendix1}, and the conclusion is that: When the circuit is \textit{noise-structure preserving} for the jump operator \cite{jayashankar2022achieving}, the error propagation pattern is \textit{Pauli-like}, depending on the jump operator; when the circuit is not \textit{noise-structure preserving}, the error propagation degrades to tailored-Pauli propagation \cite{PhysRevA.100.032325,d1v7-nctj}.
+However, tailored-Pauli propagation is not as harmful as the depolarization leakage model, since it does not degrade the error distance for the toric code and its variants \cite{PhysRevA.100.032325}.\\